These flavorful zucchini fritters are baked rather than fried, although you could fry them if you'd like.

 Variations

-- Sometimes I use ¼ cup of minced onions instead of scallions.
+- Sometimes, I use ¼ cup of minced onions instead of scallions.

 Scroll down to the recipe card for detailed instructions.
 Here are the basic steps for making this recipe:

-- Place mounds of the mixture on a parchment-lined rimmed baking sheet.
-(Photo 3).
+Place mounds of the mixture on a parchment-lined, rimmed baking sheet.
+Gently flatten the mounds and spray them with olive oil.

 Expert Tip